 Empire College prepares the Annual Security Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act).
 Institutions participating in federal student financial aid must present to current and future students and employees certain crime statistics and policies in accordance with the Clery Act.
-The purpose of this report is to provide information relating to campus safety and security in an effort to aid future and current students and employees in making informed decisions regarding our college.
+This report is being issued by Empire College as a former participant in federal student financial aid for the purpose of providing information relating to campus safety and security in an effort to aid students and employees in making informed decisions regarding our college.